gssoto03/itsweek7/README.md

 `add esp, 4`

 The first words define what action is being taken.
 In this case, we're adding some values.
 The first operand, `esp`, is the destination, and the second operand, 4, is the source.
 So, this line is adding 4 to `esp`.
-Different versions of Assembly may have destination and source swapped.
+Other versions of assembly may have destination and source swapped.
 Fun.

 Now a small code chunk.
 ```